-Serbia: Mining Basin Kolubara floods damage of 100MEUR19.
-May 2014. / News Serbia Energy
+Serbia: Mining Basin Kolubara floods damage of 100MEUR, News Serbia Energy

 The damage from the flood in Kolubara mines is estimated to at 100 million EUR minimum.